ChloeL-E/msp3-trailfinders/README.md

     -   #### First Time User Goals

-        1. As a first time user, I want to be able to easily navigate around the site without the use of the back arrow in the window.
+        1. As a first time user, I want to be able to easily navigate around the site without any errors and without the use of the back arrow in the browser.
         2. As a first time user, I want to be able to search for a hike route.
         3. As a first time user, I want to be able to view details about the chosen route ans see what other users thoughts/recommendations are.
         4. As a first time user, I want to be able to register on the site to get full access and see my profile
-        5. As a first time user, I want to be able to quickly login to the site each time i visit.
+        5. As a first time user, I want to be able to quickly login to the site each time I visit.
         6. As a first time user, I want to be able to add my own hikes to my profile.
-        7. As a first time user, I want to be able to edit or delete my hikes, if i want to.
+        7. As a first time user, I want to be able to edit or delete my hikes, if I want to.
         8. As a first time user, I want to be able to comment/review and rate other users' hikes.

     -   #### Returning User Goals

-        1. As a
+        1. As a returning user, I want to be able to easily log into the site to view my profile.
+        2. As a returning user, I want to be abe to keep up-to-date on other users' hikes and comments so that i can stay involved within the community.
+        3. As a returning user, I want to be able to continue to add, edit or delete my hikes.
+        4. As a returning user, I want to find that any new added information follows the design and flow of the website and is easy to access.

     -   #### Site Administrator

-        1. As a site administrator, I want
+        1. As the site administrator, I want the user to be able to register and login without any difficulty or error.
+        2. As the site administrator, I want to ensure a user is only able to edit or delete their own posts.
+        3. As the site administrator, I want to ensure the user is able to navigate around the site without raising any errors.
+        4. As the site administrator, I want to ensure that if any errors occur, they are handled gracefully and the user is shown quickly back to the website.
+        5. As the site administrator, I want to ensure user information is handled securely.
+        6. As the site administrator, I want to know that any future site developments can easily be adapted/added to the site.

 - - -

 ## Design

 -   ### Colour Scheme

-    *
+    * Northern Trailfinders aims to help the user explore and enjoy the stunning countryside, specifically in the North East of England.
+    * The themes of the site are nature, relaxation, exploration and enjoying exercising outdoors.
+    * The colour palette was chosen for its calm and earthy tones.
+It was also important to make sure there was enough contrast within the palette to ensure no issues with accessibility.

 -   ### Typography

-    *
+    * Noto

 -   ### Imagery
     *